-For cultural track students, the file comprises:
+For cultural track students, the file includes:

-- 1. A dissertation research prospectus that is theoretically focused and also includes a methods section (approximately 18-25 pages, double-spaced, actual length to be determined by QE committee). - 2.
+- 1. A theoretically focused dissertation research prospectus (approximately 18-25 pages, double-spaced, actual length to be determined by QE committee). - 2.
 Two field statements on two anthropological topics selected and developed in consultation with the QE committee.
 Field statements typically review fields of literature that have (a) an area/regional focus and (b) a thematic/theoretical focus (approximately 18-25 pages, double-spaced, each; actual length to be determined by QE committee).

-For archaeology track students, the file comprises:
+For archaeology track students, the file includes:

-1. A theoretically-focused dissertation research prospectus (approximately 18-25 pages, double-spaced, actual length to be determined by the QE Committee).

-2. Three field statements reviewing literature of 18-25 pages each on (a) a geographic cultural area, (b) a set of research methods, and (c) a theoretical tradition or theme.
+- 1. A theoretically-focused dissertation research prospectus (approximately 18-25 pages, double-spaced, actual length to be determined by the QE Committee). - 2.
+Three field statements reviewing literature of 18-25 pages each on (a) a geographic cultural area, (b) a set of research methods, and (c) a theoretical tradition or theme.

-For biological anthropology track students, the file comprises:
+For biological anthropology track students, the file includes: